With creativity and verve, Dr. Joe Schwarcz answers your burning questions about science and life in these digestible and accessible short essays

-Linus Pauling, one of the most celebrated scientists of the twentieth century, once remarked that satisfying curiosity is one of the greatest sources of pleasure in life.
-Dr. Joe and What You Didn’t Know to act as both the source and satiation of such curiosity, providing pleasure through a series of 99 chemistry-related questions and answers designed to both inform and entertain.
-Ranging from the esoteric to the everyday, Dr. Joe Schwarcz tackles topics from Beethoven’s connection to plumbing to why rotten eggs smell like rotten eggs.
+Dr. Joe and What You Didn’t Know acts as both the source and satiation of scientific curiosity through a series of 177 chemistry-related questions and answers designed to both inform and entertain.
+From the esoteric to the everyday, the topics Dr. Joe Schwarcz tackles range from Beethoven’s connection to plumbing to why rotten eggs smell like rotten eggs.

 How did a sheep, a duck, and a rooster usher in the age of air travel?
-What jewelry metal is prohibited in some European countries?
 What does Miss Piggy have to do with the World Cup?
 And is there really any danger in eating green potatoes?
-Whimsical though these questions may be, their answers are revealed in an accessible scientific fashion.
+The answers to these whimsical questions and more are revealed in this collection in an accessible scientific fashion.

 Published: October 2003